mxtheussouza/mxtheussouza/README.md

 <p align="left">
   Hello there!
 I’m a programming, technology lover, software developer and brazilian.<br>
-  Focused on the Node.js stack, always looking for solutions and knowledge to share with the open source world and collaborate with the entire dev community.
+  Focused on the JavaScript and TypeScript stack, always looking for solutions and knowledge to share with the open source world and collaborate with the entire dev community.
 </p>

 <div style="display: inline_block" align="left">